Sez-A/Software-University-SoftUni/Programming-Fundamentals/List-Exercise/List-Exercise.md

 | :-: | :-: | :-: |
 |<p>4 5 3</p><p>1</p><p>1</p><p>0</p>|14|<p>The **array** is **{4, 5, 3}**.
 The index is **1**.</p><p>We **remove** **5**, and we **increase all** **lower** than it and **decrease all higher** than it.</p><p>In this case there are **no higher** than **5**.</p><p>The result is **{9, 8}**.</p><p>The **index** is **1**.
 So we remove **8**, and **decrease all higher** than it. </p><p>The result is **{1}**. </p><p>The **index** is **0**.
 So we remove **1**. </p><p>There are **no elements** **left**, so we print the **sum** of **all removed elements**. </p><p>**5 + 8 + 1 = 14**.</p>|
 |<p>5 10 6 3 5</p><p>2</p><p>4</p><p>1</p><p>1</p><p>3</p><p>0</p><p>0</p>|51|<p>**Step 1**: **{11, 4, 9, 11}**</p><p>**Step 2**: **{22, 15, 20, 22}**</p><p>**Step 3**: **{7, 5, 7}**</p><p>**Step 4**: **{2, 2}**</p><p>**Step 5**: **{4, 4}**</p><p>**Step 6**: **{8}**</p><p>**Step 7**: **{}** **(empty).**</p><p>**Result** = **6 + 11 + 15 + 5 + 2 + 4 + 8 = 51**.</p>|

-## ` `**\*SoftUni Course Planning**
+## ` `10. **\*SoftUni Course Planning**

-*You are tasked to help plan the next Programing Fundamentals course by keeping track of the lessons, that are going to be included in the course, as well as all the exercises for the lessons.*
+You are tasked to help plan the next Programing Fundamentals course by keeping track of the lessons, that are going to be included in the course, as well as all the exercises for the lessons.

 On the first input line you will **receive the initial schedule of lessons and exercises** that are going to be part of the next course, separated by **comma and space ", ".** But before the course starts, there are some changes to be made.
 Until you receive **"course start"** you will be given **some commands to modify the course schedule**.
 The possible commands are:**